Jchasa/jellyfin-newsletter/README.md

-# Jellyfin Newsletter - keep your users updated
+# Jellyfin Newsletter - Custimized to my media server (not meant to be used outside of my server)

 <p align="center">
 <img src="https://github.com/SeaweedbrainCY/jellyfin-newsletter/actions/workflows/build_and_deploy.yml/badge.svg?branch="/>